ozerdur/argocdsamples/readMe.md

     - kubectl port-forward svc/argocd-server -n argocd 8080:443

 ### Privileges options
-ArgoCD provide two options in-cluster previleges:
+ArgoCD provide two options in-cluster privileges:

-    - Cluster-admin privileges: where ArgoCD has the cluster-admin acccess to deploy into the cluster that runs in
+    - Cluster-admin privileges: where ArgoCD has the cluster-admin access to deploy into the cluster that runs in
-    - Namespace level pivileges: Use this manifest set if you do not need Argo CD to deploy applications in the same cluster that argo CD runs in
+    - Namespace level privileges: Use this manifest set if you do not need Argo CD to deploy applications in the same cluster that argo CD runs in

 ## Application
 - It is a k8s resource object representing a deployed application instance in an environment